ArmyAntSEC/GGGT/MMMT_eng_raw.md

 #### Act 5

-Act 5 och the entire game will end when your cell phone rings.
+Act 5 and the entire game will end when your cell phone rings.
 It is the auction house calling to get the last OK to sell the Tiara.
 Tell them what you have decided.
-When the call is over, it is up to you to raise a fist above your head and say that the game is over.
+When the call is over, you will raise a fist above your head and say that the game is over.

 ### Voluntary accessory